If you’re going to ride show horses, sooner or later – probably sooner – someone is going to express a concern about

 Joint “maintenance” – as is the common vernacular in some show horse barns – usually involves giving or injecting one or more of a variety of substances either into the horse (orally, or by injection into the vein or muscle), or directly into the horse’s joints.
 There are a seemingly limitless number of products that can be injected into horses, as well as a smorgasbord of supplements, (substances such as glucosamine, methylsulfonyl methane *(MSM) or chondroitin sulfate).
 I’ve written about many of them on my website (hint, hint).
 And in consideration of all of those products, supplements, and treatments, I can say one thing with absolute authority.

-AND THAT ONE THING IS: None of these substances – no treatments – have been shown to prevent arthritis, not in horses, nor in any other species.
+AND THAT ONE THING IS: None of these substances – none of these treatments – have been shown to prevent arthritis, not in horses, nor in any other species.

 The good thing about supplements and such is that they’re mostly harmless.
-Expensive, true, a waste of money in most cases, but by-and-large, they don’t cause direct harm to the horse.
+Expensive, true, a waste of money in most cases to be sure, but by-and-large, they don’t cause direct harm to the horse or the horse’s joint.
 But from a medical point of view, a practice that I find particularly galling (and pervasive), is the so-called “maintenance” joint injection.
 Some horses – particularly horses that compete in various sporting disciplines – may have one or more joints injected with any number of substances, on some sort of an arbitrary schedule in an effort to “maintain” their joint health.
-In fact, I’ve heard it said that virtually no horse can compete without having its joints injected at some point (and that’s just wrong).
+In fact, I’ve heard it said that virtually no horse can compete without having its joints injected at some point: that’s just wrong.
 One rationale given for such an approach is the same one that’s used to change the oil in the engine of a car.
 That is, car engines have a fluid in them (oil) that lubricates the engine, and which needs to be replaced periodically.
 Why not joints?

 SIMPLE ANSWER: Because horse joints really aren’t like car engines at all.